thomasdye/ios-afternoon-project-scatter-and-gather/README.md

 Follow these steps to set up your project skeleton:

 1. Create a new single-view project.
-2. Embed the view controller in a navigation controller in the `Main.storyboard`.
+2. Embed the view controller in a navigation controller in the `Main.storyboard` (be sure to move the initial view controller arrow as well)

 ## Create a bar button that calls back to your main view controller

 These steps enable you to run your animation with a single tap:

-1. Create a new bar button item in your view controller's navigation item.
+1. Create a new bar button item in your view controller's navigation bar (drag to left or right side).
 2. Name it `toggle`
-3. Connect it to your view controller so it will run `toggle(_:)` as an `@IBAction`.
+3. Connect it to your view controller with an `IBAction` and name it `toggle(_:)`.
-4. Establish a boolean variable called `shouldScramble` that you toggle back and forth.
-You'll animate your views to either scramble them or gather them together when the toggle button is tapped.
+4. Create a boolean property variable called `isScrambled` that you can toggle back and forth.
+You'll animate your views to either scramble them or gather them together when the toggle button is tapped and this boolean will help you decide which state you're in (scrambled or gathered).

 ## Create views

 Build the items you want to animate, either by hand or in Interface Builder.
 You'll need six labels (one for each letter) and one image view (for the Lambda logo).
-Your PM will give you the art for the Lambda logo.
+Look for the logo file in this repo.

-Connect these views to your view controller so they can be animated by your `toggle(_:)` method.
+Create `IBOutlet`'s for these views in your view controller so they can be animated by your `toggle(_:)` method.

 ## Animate

 When scattering:

-* Fade out your logo view
+* Fade out your logo view (meaning the logo should disappear over the length of the animation)
 * Move your letters to random locations
 * Assign them a random background color and text color
 * Use a custom transform to rotate the views (`letter.transform = CGAffineTransform(rotationAngle: random_angle`)